EvWhymark/NavServiceCICD/Navigation/src/main/parser/README.md

 When you run the program it will query you for a date to be used with the file name.
 The format for this is month-year.
 For example 09-2025 for september 2025.
 This date should correspond to when you got the data set from the FAA dataset.
+In the Cypher query below I am using the 09-2025 dataset as an example.
+This line:
+LOAD CSV WITH HEADERS FROM 'file:///APT_BASE_09-2025.csv' AS row
+will need to be modified accordingly to what you set the file name to.

 ## Cypher Query